JonDotsoy/artur/README.md

 ## Server-Sent Events (SSE) Support

 Artur provides built-in support for Server-Sent Events (SSE) to enable real-time data streaming from server to client.
-The `EventSource` class implements the EventSource protocol and integrates seamlessly with the router.
+The `EventSourceRoute` class implements the EventSource protocol and integrates seamlessly with the router.

 ### Features